acc1729/anethaathira/characters/people.md

 Malcolm expects to be called to service at some point, but the River King does not wait for any moment in particular.
 Instead, the arch fey commands Malcolm in dreams, compelling the sleeping warlock to rise to serve his desires unknowingly.

+## Sharash

+### Region: Plane of Water
+### Witch of the Waters

+Sharash is a sorceror from the Plane of Water.
+Despite her tall lizardfolk stature, she prefers to work in more refined, elegant fashions.
+She has excellent control over the manipulation of water.
+It is unclear exactly how she does it, with many theorizing she's a cleric of Gillast.

 ## Shasha

 ### Region: Teteco